TobasFlightControl/tobas_wiki/docs/hil.md

 # Hardware in the Loop (HIL)

-Hardware in the Loop (HIL) refers to conducting simulations using actual hardware (such as a flight controller or RC transmitter) in the loop.
+Hardware in the Loop (HIL) refers to conducting simulations using real machine (such as a flight controller or RC transmitter) in the loop.
 This allows for testing the system's behavior in real-time, thereby reducing the risks associated with real-world trials.

 First, launch roscore on the Raspberry Pi: